havok2063/standalone_jdaviz/README.md

 To set up the front-end, in a terminal window, do the following:

 - cd into the `example` subdirectory
-- copy one of the example index files to index.html, e.g. `cp index_simple.html index.html`
 - run `npx serve` to spin up a local dev site
 - Navigate to `http://localhost:5000` or wherever `npx` locally deployed the front-end.
+- The default `index.html` page is equivalent to `index_jwst.html`
+- Alternatively navigate to one of the other index files, e.g. `http://localhost:5000/index_simple`

 ## Run Voila Server
 To set up the back-end Voila server, in a new terminal window, do the following: